iknaio/iknaio.github.io/docs/api_key.md

 ---
 layout: docs
-title: Obtaining an API Key
+title: Getting access
 nav_order: 10
 ---
+{% include youtube.html id='bBSSRRGk9F4' %}

-Before users can use the GraphSense dashboard or the API, they must obtain an API key from the entity hosting that service, in this case, Iknaio Cryptoasset Analytics GmbH.
+To access the GraphSense dashboard or API, users need an API key from Iknaio Cryptoasset Analytics GmbH.

-For individual users, API keys can be requested at: https://ikna.io For institutional users, API keys can be automatically distributed to a list of provided user email addresses.
+Individual users can request keys at https://ikna.io, while institutional users receive them automatically via provided email addresses.

 After obtaining an API key, they can access the dashboard and the API.

-TODO: add video showing how to use the API key
+See tutorial above